Notre Dame Cathedral fire threatens to wipe out 'transcendental' cultural treasure

 "When they were cleaning and renovating the cathedral in the late 1970s and early '80s, I may have been the only person who went up the scaffolding over and over and over again," she said.

-As part of her academic research, she measured the masonry, scrutinized the molding, studied the religious iconography, including the statues of saints.
+As part of her academic research, she measured the masonry, scrutinized the molding and studied the religious iconography, including the statues of saints.
 For her, Notre Dame is exalted ground.

 "Why do tourists flock to it?
 Why do people come from around the world?
 Because it is just one of those monuments that is simply transcendental," Bruzelius said.